 North Terrace Campus - Semester 1 - 2018

 General Course Information

-Course Code NURSING 5109 Course An Introduction to Evidence Based Health Care Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will examine the concept of evidence based practice.
+Course Code NURSING 5109 Course An Introduction to Evidence Based Health Care Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will examine the concept of evidence based practice.
 Topics will include the history of Evidence Based Health Care and constructing a question (topic identification).
 Students will develop skills in searching for evidence and determining the quality of evidence using critical appraisal of literature.

 Course Coordinator: Dr Rick Wiechula